First of four parts

 “Oh man, he’d whack Sam one!”
 Frank said.
 “He’d punch him.
 He had this leather belt, must’ve brought it with him from Italy.
 He used it on Sam. … Maybe Sam didn’t do something he was supposed to do, or Pop just got mad because of the way the world was treating him that day.”

-Their oldest brother, Jimmy, worked for a nursery.
+Their eldest brother, Jimmy, worked for a nursery.
 One spring day in 1934, he was driving to a tree-planting job when a car crashed into his pickup truck near Newtown Square.
 He died hours later from skull fractures.
 Twenty-eight years old, he left a wife and two children.
 According to family lore, the other driver was drunk.

 By the end of the Thirties, the family had moved for the last time, several miles away to Malvern on Philly’s Main Line.
 They rented a house on the main street and had friends as boarders, just as they had at Valley Store.
 Nick was now digging graves at Philadelphia Memorial Park.
 Mary kept house at a Catholic retreat, did other people’s laundry, and worked at a mushroom cannery in West Chester.
 Sam planted spawn at the same cannery.
 He worked there off and on until he was drafted into the Army in 1941.